nathanielwarner/carletonian-wordpress/wp-content/plugins/google-analytics-dashboard-for-wp/readme.txt

 4. Want more features? <a href="https://www.exactmetrics.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase ExactMetrics Pro</a>!

 == Changelog ==
+= 6.4.0: December 16, 2020 =
+- New: With our new, limited-time only, Year in Review report you’ll be able to see how your site performed in 2020 and how to improve in 2021.
+- Tweak: Our contextual notifications are now more efficient when using report data.
+- Tweak: Selecting the “no styles” option in the Popular Posts settings now also prevents any inline styles from being output.
+- Tweak: Our campaign URL tool now encodes values better.
+- Tweak: We removed a JavaScript dependency in the Popular Posts Widget settings.
+- Tweak: We added a limit to the number of dismissed notifications for better storage usage.
+- Fix: We added a value for the alt parameter of the images used in the Popular Posts widgets.
+- Fix: Our Popular Posts widgets had a potential infinite recursion error in certain situations so we added a check to prevent that.

+= 6.3.3: December 10, 2020 =
+- Fix: Prevent a notice from showing up in WordPress 5.6 when editing a post.

+= 6.3.2: November 24, 2020 =
+- Tweak: We improved performance by tweaking some of the contextual insights using report data.
+- Fix: Automatic inserting of the inline popular posts widget was not working as expected for sites using languages with multi-byte characters.

+= 6.3.0: November 3, 2020 =
+- New: Brand new Popular Posts feature to showcase your best posts using Gutenberg Blocks, Sidebar Widgets or directly in the post content.
+You can choose from multiple themes and customise styles individually.
+- New: Contextual Insights - get smart tips based on your analytics data directly in your ExactMetrics dashboard.
+- Tweak: We improved our site health checks for multiple trackers to support more legitimate uses of multiple UA codes.
+- Tweak: We adjusted our reports area to avoid some boxes not displaying when there was no data available.
+- Tweak: We made an adjustment to our dashboard widget for better compatibility with the WordPress 5.5 changes
+- Tweak: We adjusted our Headline Analyzer option loading to better match WordPress version compatibility.
+- Fix: We fixed an issue with the PDF export of the Overview Report getting cut off.
+- Fix: We adjusted our autoupdate integration to avoid a PHP notice in certain instances.

 = 6.2.2: August 10, 2020 =
 - Tweak: We adjusted our Headline Analyzer dependencies to improve reported compatibility issues with some page builder plugins.